 The walk continues past Oke Tor to the town of Okehampton where you will pass the ruins of the 11th century Okehampton Castle.
 You then join the East Okemont River and the River Taw for two pleasant waterside stretches which lead you to the little village of Sticklepath.
 From here you head south towards Teigncombe where you join the River Teign for another riverside section which passes Chagford and the Wooton Castle Iron Age Hill fort before reaching the delightful Meadhaydown Wood Nature Reserve.
 View Full Details>>

-|Dartmoor Way||86 miles (138 km)||This walk takes you on a tour of the wonderful Dartmoor National Park.
+|Dartmoor Way||86 miles (138 km)||This epic long distance circular walk takes you on a tour of the wonderful Dartmoor National Park.

-You will pass through Okehampton, Chagford, Moretonhampstead, Buckfastleigh, Princetown and Tavistock as you make your way around this circular route.
+On the circular route you will pass Okehampton, Chagford, Moretonhampstead, Buckfastleigh, Princetown, Foggintor Quarry and Tavistock as you make your way around this circular route.
 The scenery is varied with wild upland, valleys, and waterfalls among the features of the park. |

 Route highlights include lovely waterside sections along the River Bovey near Bovey Tracey and then along the River Teign approaching Chagford.
-The castle at Okehampton, the National Trust owned Castle Drogo, the waterfalls and woodland at Becky Falls, the picturesque villages of Lustleigh and Sticklepath, and the splendid Lydford Gorge with its waterfall and water pools are other attractions on this interesting and varied walk.
+The fine castle at Okehampton, the National Trust owned Castle Drogo, the waterfalls and woodland at Becky Falls, the picturesque villages of Lustleigh and Sticklepath, and the splendid Lydford Gorge with its waterfall and water pools are other attractions on this interesting and varied walk.
 View Full Details>>

 |Decoy Country Park||3 miles (4.5 km)||This is a short walk around the delightful Decoy Country Park in Newton Abbot, Devon.
 You will pass around the lake and then onto a series of peaceful woodland trails before returning to the start point at the car park.
 The park includes a Wildlife Discovery Centre, Nature Reserve and a watersports centre.
 It's located just to the south of the town centre and not far from the train station.
 View Full Details>>|

 |East Devon Way||40 miles (64 km)||This walk follows the East Devon Way along the Exe Estuary and then through the East Devon Area of Outstanding Natural Beauty to finish at Uplyme near the Dorset/Devon border.
 The walk takes you across a variety of landscapes including heathland, woodland and valleys and also includes some lovely riverside stretches.|

 You start in Exmouth and follow the Exe Estuary to Lympstone where you turn east towards Harpford, crossing the East Devon Commons and the RSPB Aylesbeare Nature Reserve as you go.
 You'll pass the lovely Woodbury Common where you'll find heathland, gorse, heather and pebblebeds from rivers which once flowed across the basin.
 There's also the ancient hill fort of Woodbury Castle where there are great views of the Exe estuary, Haldon Hills, Otter Valley, and Portland Bill on the coast.

 The route continues through Harpford Woods and Harpford Common before a stretch through the Beacon Hill Nature Reserve takes you to the village of Sidbury and then onto Northleigh.
 Shortly after you join a pleasant riverside stretch along the River Coly taking you into Colyton.
 View Full Details>>

 |Erme Plym Trail||17 miles (27 km)||Follow the Erme - Plym trail from Ivybridge to Laira Bridge on the outskirts of Plymouth on this pleasant walk through Devon.
 The route runs for about 17 miles on fairly flat paths with fine views over the Dartmoor National Park.
 View Full Details>>|

-|Exe Valley Ride||7 miles (11 km)||This lovely easy ride or walk follows the River Exe, the Exeter Canal and NCN route 2 from Exeter to Exminster.
+|Exe Valley Ride||7 miles (11 km)||This lovely easy ride or walk follows the River Exe, the Exeter Canal and National Cycle Route 2 from Exeter to Exminster.
 View Full Details>>|

-|Exe Valley Way||45 miles (72 km)||The walk starts in Starcross on the banks of the River Exe Estuary and heads through through Powderham Deer Park and then along the Exter canal to Exeter. |
+|Exe Valley Way||52 miles (84 km)||The walk starts in Starcross on the banks of the River Exe Estuary and heads past the 14th century Powderham Castle and then along the Exeter Canal to Exeter. |

 The next section continues along the River Exe to Tiverton via Thorverton and Bickleigh.

 The final section takes you from Tiverton into the Exmoor National Park where you will pass through Dulverton and Hawkridge before the finish at Exford in Somerset.
 This section passes close to the old clapper bridge at Tarr Steps near Dulverton and Withypool.
 It's well worth a short detour if you have time.
 Around here you'll also cross the picturesque five arched Landacre Bridge over the River Barle.

 |Exmouth to Budleigh Salterton Railway Path||4 miles (7 km)||This is a nice easy cycle or walk along the disused railway path running from Exmouth to Budleigh Salterton.|

 |Fernworthy Reservoir||4 miles (6 km)||This walk takes you around the lovely Fernworthy Reservoir and into Fernworthy Forest in Dartmoor.
-There's a nice waterside path to take you around the reservoir with the option of extending your walk into the adjacent Fernworthy Forest where you will find miles of delightful woodland trails.
+There's a nice waterside path to take you around the reservoir with the option of extending your walk into the adjacent Fernworthy Forest, where you will find miles of delightful woodland trails.
 It's a really pretty area with a variety of birdlife to look out for on the tranquil waters of the reservoir.
 You may also see some Dartmoor ponies cooling off in the summer!
 The area has good facilities with toilets, a catering van and parking on the south side of the reservoir. |

 This walk starts at the car park and takes you along the reservoir and into Fernworthy Forest.
 You'll also visit the Fernworthy Stone Circle where you will find a Bronze Age circle of 27 granite slabs standing in a clearing on a plateau of land.
 There are splendid views of Thornworthy Tor and the South Teign River at the eastern end of the reservoir.
 View Full Details>>

 |Gara Point Yealm Estuary||3 miles (5.5 km)||This circular coastal walk near Newton Ferrers visits Gara Point with wonderful views over the Yealm Estuary.|